 - Light-weight and easy to transport – Just 16 lbs

-- Injection-molded for superior durability – lifetime replacement warranty with normal use*
+- Injection-molded for superior durability – three year replacement warranty with normal use*

 For Gravel or Aged Pavement Choose Recycled Rubber Blocks